Abhinav2011VS/EnderForgeMC/libraries/README.md

 ## systeminfo

-A PolyMC-specific library for probing system information.
+A EnderForgeMC-specific library for probing system information.

 Apache 2.0